Saving energy for non-profit organizations

 If your non-profit organization is upgrading a multi-unit residential building, you may be eligible for funding for an energy study (up to $5,000), project implementation support (up to $7,000) and various rebates for upgrades to save electricity and natural gas.
 Learn more about this program and contact your key account manager to apply.

-If you are constructing a new multi-unit residential, institutional or mixed-use building, you may be eligible for incentives for energy performance based on the BC Energy Step Code.
-Find out more about how to apply and get incentives for your project.
+If you’re constructing a new multi-unit residential, institutional or mixed-use building, you may be eligible for energy performance rebates based on the BC Energy Step Code.
+For projects with an indoor area of no more than 50,000 square feet, rebates

 Rebates for natural gas equipment